bitsofcotton/ddpmopt/README.md

 # Context
 There exists Denoising Diffusion Probabilistic Models (DDPM; Ho et al. 2020).
 So this is another try on them.
-However, we don't use them because after the some of the implementation, we only focus to enlarge with some categorized learned vector without noise.
-So we shrink input images to multiple meaning, then, returns one meaning output.
+However, we don't use them because after the some of the implementation, we only focus to apply each pixel context to color image into monochrome one.

 # Tips on malloc options
 We need to do ulimit or edit /etc/login.conf for large malloc use cases required by larger than medium sized input.